 We have a history of significant losses.
 If we do not achieve and sustain profitability, our financial condition could suffer.
-Our failure to become and remain profitable could negatively impact the results of our operations and your investment.
+Our failure to become and remain profitable could negatively impact the results of our operations and your investment. \

-We have experienced significant net losses, and we expect to continue to incur losses for the foreseeable future as we operate our sales and marketing infrastructure, increase market acceptance of our gammaCore therapy for the acute treatment of eCH, the prevention of CH, and the acute and preventive treatment of migraine, and fund our research and development activities, and obtain regulatory clearance or approval for other products or indications in the United States and internationally.
+We have experienced significant net losses, and we expect to continue to incur losses for the foreseeable future as we operate our sales and marketing infrastructure, increase market acceptance of our gammaCore therapy, fund our research and development activities, and obtain regulatory clearance or approval for other products or indications in the United States and internationally.
 We have never been profitable and have incurred net losses in each year since our inception.

-We incurred net losses of \$8.0 million and \$13.9 million for the three months ended March 31, 2020 and 2019, respectively.
-As of March 31, 2020, our accumulated deficit was \$91.4 million.
+We incurred net losses of \$12.7 million and \$26.0 million for the six months ended June 30, 2020 and 2019, respectively.
+As of June 30, 2020, our accumulated deficit was \$96.2 million.
 Our prior losses, combined with expected future losses, have had and will continue to have, for the foreseeable future, an adverse effect on our stockholders' deficit and working capital.

 To become and remain profitable, we must successfully commercialize our gammaCore therapy and continue to identify promising new areas of treatment with significant market potential.
-This will require us to be successful in a range of challenging activities, including obtaining adequate coverage and reimbursement from payers, marketing and selling any current and future product candidates for which we may obtain marketing clearance or approval, developing commercial scale manufacturing processes, completing future clinical trials of gammaCore for additional therapeutic indications, obtaining additional marketing clearance or approval from regulatory authorities, manufacturing, and satisfying any post-marketing requirements.
+This will require us to be successful in a range of challenging activities, which may include obtaining adequate coverage and reimbursement from payers, marketing and selling any current and future product candidates for which we may obtain marketing clearance, approval or authorization, developing commercial scale manufacturing processes, completing future clinical trials of gammaCore for additional therapeutic indications, obtaining additional marketing clearance, approval or authorization from regulatory authorities, manufacturing, and satisfying any post-marketing requirements.
 We face a variety of challenges and risks that we will need to address and manage as we pursue our strategy, including our ability to achieve adequate payer coverage, develop and retain an effective sales force, achieve market acceptance of gammaCore among physicians, patients and third-party payers, and expand the use of gammaCore to additional therapeutic indications.
 Because of the numerous risks and uncertainties associated with our commercialization efforts, as well as research and clinical development activities, we are unable to predict the timing or amount of increased expenses, or when, if ever, we will be able to achieve or maintain profitability.
 We expect to continue to incur substantial net losses and negative cash flows from operations as we commercialize gammaCore.
 We intend to continue to make targeted investments in building our U.S. commercial infrastructure.